 The follow cities, among several others, exhibit tremendous potential for dominance in the current and future manufactured housing marketplace.
-We look forward to continuing coverage of hotspots around the country as we expand into the asset class.
+Our first edition of metros to watch considers various factors, including employment metrics, population density, income, and economic shifts.

 The Houston Metropolitan Area is a leading MSA for manufactured housing retail sales in the United States according to the Manufactured Housing Institute.
 With over seven million residents in one of the most populous states in the country, the Houston MSA represents a strong market for manufacturing housing, specifically as employment has returned to pre-pandemic levels.
 Houston is only one of seven cities in the United States that has recovered all pandemic job loses, meaning that the population growth and demand for affordable housing is a stable hedge despite economic shifts.
 Furthermore, this is an extremely positive development that anchors the Greater Houston Metro Area as MHI’s top city for manufactured housing transactions.